 Last week, I had King Cake (a baby one – pictured below) and it was yet another reminder that the Lenten season was fast approaching (It begins with Ash Wednesday on Feb.
 10th)

 Though some years have surprised me how quickly the season is coming, not this year.
 I’ve been thinking about what I want to do as my Lenten practice for several weeks.
-And it’s with a bit of a sheepish sigh and rolling of my eyes that I say I was really contemplating going back to the old practice of giving something BabyKingCake_fromDLMup this year.
+And it’s with a bit of a sheepish sigh and rolling of my eyes that I say I was really contemplating going back to the old practice of giving something up this year.

 In fact, I was considering giving up a whole bunch of stuff because I was looking going Whole30 for Lent.